 Should you prefer implant dentures, it will be necessary for you to have ample jawbone density as well as good oral health (i.e., no signs of decay or gum disease) and great overall health to ensure improved safety during your oral surgery.

 It is not uncommon to experience some level of discomfort if you need to have teeth extracted before receiving dentures.
 This can last 3-5 days, typically, but can be remedied using a cold compress and/or over-the-counter medication.
 Once your new dentures are in place, it may take a few weeks to adjust to the foreign object in your mouth.
 Some mild irritation might occur as well.
 How long you can expect the adjustment phase to last varies from person to person, and each time you receive a new set, you might experience a longer adjustment period than before.
-While mild discomfort is normal, it’s imperative that you call our office should pain persist.
+While mild discomfort is normal, it’s imperative that you call our dental office should pain persist.
 It may be that your dentures do not fit correctly or there is an underlying health issue that must be addressed to ensure the success of your new smile.